Share your thoughts and suggestions about your USC experience

 All students: SETAC evaluations collect valuable student feedback on teaching and courses at USC.
 Evaluations are conducted throughout the year and your participation is strongly encouraged.

-Check your USC email account or review the My SETAC - Evaluate Teaching and Courses module Blackboard for a list of your open SETAC evaluations.
+Check your USC email account or review the My SETAC - Evaluate Teaching and Courses module on Blackboard for a list of your open SETAC evaluations.

 SETAC results are distributed to the relevant teacher or Course Coordinator, Executive Dean, Head of School, Associate Dean (Learning and Teaching) and Program Coordinators after the official release of student grades for the teaching period.